- Location: Montana

 Driver education classes in Montana are overflowing with benefits.
-Not only do they help teenage mindsets understand that driving is a responsibility rather than a four-wheel thrill, but they also expedite the licensing process and, depending on your insurance carrier, can also lower insurance premiums.
+Not only do they help teenage mindsets understand that driving is a responsibility, but they also expedite the licensing process and, depending on your insurance carrier, can also lower insurance premiums.

-If you are hell-bent on beginning your driving life as soon as you reach 14 1/2, you will need to take a driver education course.
+If you plan to start the driver licensing process when you reach 14 1/2 years old, you will need to take a driver education course.
 This will earn you an Instruction Permit that will allow you to drive while under the supervision of an instructor.

 If you successfully pass your driving course you can then upgrade to a Traffic Education Learner's License, which will allow you to get behind the wheel while under the supervision of an instructor or a licensed parent or guardian.

-If you are 16, you can bypass the driver ed course and obtain a learner's license from a driver exam station.
+If you are 16 years old, you can bypass the driver ed course and obtain a learner's license from a driver exam station.
 It will allow you to drive when accompanied by another person who holds a license of the same class and for the same type of vehicle.
-But to obtain one, you must pass Montana's written and vision tests and pay a $5 fee.
-This license has a "shelf life" of one year, but you must hold the permit for at least six months.
+But to obtain the learner's license, you must pass the Montana written and vision tests and pay the appropriate fee.
+Contact your local MT DMV office directly for more details.
+This license has a "shelf life" of 1 year, but you must hold the permit for at least 6 months.

 Choose a County

 - Golden Valley

 - Lewis And Clark